Māori electorates: Electorate characteristics

-Elections: conduct and rules
+Voting

 Currently Māori elections are held as part of New Zealand general elections, but in the past such elections took place separately, on different days (usually the day before the vote for general electorates) and under different rules.
 Historically, less organisation went into holding Māori elections than general elections, and the process received fewer resources.
 Māori electorates at first did not require registration for voting, which was later introduced.
-New practices such as paper ballots (as opposed to casting one's vote verbally) and secret ballots also came later to elections for Māori electorates than to general electorates.
+New practices such as paper ballots (as opposed to casting one's vote verbally) and secret ballots also came later to elections for Māori electorates (1937) than to general electorates (1870).

 The authorities frequently delayed or overlooked reforms of the Māori electoral system, with Parliament considering the Māori electorates as largely unimportant.
+During the brief period of two-round voting from 1908 to 1913, the Second Ballot Act applied to general electorates only, and not to the four Māori electorates.
 The gradual improvement of Māori elections owes much to long-serving Māori MP Eruera Tirikatene, who himself experienced problems in his own election.
 From the election of 1951 onwards, the voting for Māori and general electorates was held on the same day.

 Confusion around the Māori electorates during the 2017 general election was revealed in a number of complaints to the Electoral Commission.
-Complaints included Electoral Commission staff at polling booths being unaware of the Māori roll and insisting electors were unregistered when their names did not appear on the general roll; Electoral Commission staff giving incorrect information about the Māori electorates; electors being given incorrect voting forms and electors being told they were unable to vote for Te Pāti Māori (the Māori Party) unless they were on the Māori roll.
+Complaints included Electoral Commission staff at polling booths being unaware of the Māori roll and insisting electors were unregistered when their names did not appear on the general roll; Electoral Commission staff giving incorrect information about the Māori electorates; electors being given incorrect voting forms and electors being told they were unable to vote for the Māori Party unless they were on the Māori roll.